daler/trackhub/doc/source/tutorial.rst

       type than other track stanzas

-A supertrack acts as a container level to group tracks that should be vizualized together.
+A supertrack acts as a container level to group tracks that should be visualized together.
 Connections between supertracks and tracks will be created in much the same way as adding a ``track`` to the parent ``trackdb`` -- for example, ``supertrack.add_track(track)`` to add the child ``track`` to the